 Now Mbue returns with How Beautiful We Were, a sweeping story about the collision of a small African village and an American oil magnate (releasing March 2021).
 Of the new work, former U.S. Poet Laureate Tracy K. Smith raves, “Imbolo Mbue is a storyteller of astonishing gifts….
 How Beautiful We Were reminds me of how interconnected we remain, no matter who or where we are.”

 Deeply embedded in Mbue’s fiction is an understanding of the trickle-down effect of history, in which the decisions of those in power impact lives both locally and globally.
 Richly detailed in her characterization, profoundly thoughtful in her ethical deliberations, and intimately evocative of her home and adoptive countries, Mbue consistently proves herself to be one of today’s most compelling young novelists.

 For this event, Imbolo Mbue will be joined in conversation by Anika Fajardo, author of the Minnesota Book Award finalist "Magical Realism for Non-Believers."

 This virtual event is FREE and open to the public.
 Registration for the Zoom event is required using the form linked HERE.
 If you have not used Zoom before, you may consider referencing Getting Started with Zoom.
 The talk will be followed by a live Q&A session with webinar participants.

-Pre-order the new release through bookseller partner Magers & Quinn.
-Using your Hennepin County Library card, download past titles through the Libby App or OverDrive, or place a hold for pickup at a grab and go location.
+Pre-order Imbolo Mbue's brand new release How Beautiful We Were and titles by moderator Anika Fajardo through bookseller partner Magers & Quinn.
+Using your Hennepin County Library card, download past Imbolo Mbue titles through the Libby App or OverDrive, or place a hold for pickup at a grab and go location.